 This Media Kit is a one-stop resource for information about the National League of Cities, including information on NLC advocacy, city solutions, conferences and seminars, as well as downloadable biographies, photographs and resources.
 Stay informed about NLC news with our RSS feed, by keeping up with our Facebook and Twitter pages, or by reading our blog, CitiesSpeak.

-- Second Vice President: Joe Buscaino, councilmember in Los Angeles, California
+- First Vice President: Joe Buscaino, councilmember in Los Angeles, California

 - Immediate Past President: Matt Zone, councilmember in Cleveland, Ohio